Instagram Engagement Rate Calculator

 How brands use engagement rate

 For influencer marketing, ER is a pricing and vetting tool.
 Two creators with 50,000 followers can deliver wildly different results if one has a 4% ER and the other 0.5%.
-Marketers typically shortlist by niche and audience size, then rank candidates by engagement rate, and finally run a fake follower check on the finalists — because a high ER built on bot comments is worse than a modest genuine one.
-If a rate looks too good to be true for the account's size (say, 15% on 200K followers), that itself is a fraud signal worth investigating.
+Marketers typically shortlist by niche and audience size, then rank candidates by engagement rate, and finally run a fake follower check on the finalists to view a third-party audience estimate as an additional research input.
+An unusual rate for an account's size may simply prompt further review — it is not proof of anything on its own.

 How to raise your engagement rate